} else { }

 Extra-Intestinal Manifestations

-Ulcerative colitis, much like Crohn’s disease, is associated with certain extra-intestinal manifestations of the disease:
+Ulcerative colitis, much like Crohn’s disease, is associated with certain extra-intestinal manifestations of the disease, occurring in 20 – 35% of cases and can precede intestinal symptoms in up to 25% of patients:

-• Musculoskeletal – enteropathic arthritis (typically affecting sacroiliac and other large joints) or nail clubbing
+• Musculoskeletal, such as enteropathic arthritis (most common, typically affecting sacroiliac and other large joints), osteoporosis, or nail clubbing

-• Skin – Erythema nodosum (tender red/purple subcutaneous nodules, typically on the shins, Fig. 2)
+• Skin, such as Erythema Nodosum (tender purple subcutaneous nodules, typically on the shins, Fig. 2) or pyoderma gangrenosum

-• Eyes – Episcleritis, anterior uveitis, or iritis
+• Eyes, such as episcleritis, anterior uveitis, or iritis

-• Hepatobiliary – Primary sclerosing cholangitis* (chronic inflammation and fibrosis of the bile ducts)
+• Hepatobiliary, such as primary sclerosing cholangitis* (chronic inflammation and fibrosis of the bile ducts)

 *Around 70% of patients with PSC will have IBD, whilst around 5% of patients with IBD will have PSC

-Figure 2 – Erythema nodosum is a relatively common extra-intestinal feature of ulcerative colitis
+Figure 2 – Erythema nodosum is an extra-intestinal feature of ulcerative colitis

 Investigations